PhilRW/blog/content/post/2019-04-16-the-great-ftth-saga.md

 * Mar 19: "Looks like the financial team approved the order and now we're waiting on permits."
 * Apr 4: "I touched base with our local partners this morning and they confirmed that permits are approved, locates have been called in, and they're moving towards scheduling a bore."

+For reference, the name of the Comcast's service offering is called Gigabit Pro and it will cost $1000 to install + $300/month for 2Gbps symmetric service + $20/month equipment rental.
+I was paying $200/month for DOCSIS 3.1 with 1Gbps/35Mbps down/up.
+Upstream will be at least 57x faster on fiber.

 # Ext.
 Street - A Boring Situation

 On April 15, "no parking" signs were set up on my block.
 Around noon a utility locator crew showed up at my door and wanted to get a head start on marking the sewer line.
 We rescheduled for the next morning since I was at work.
 I learned from them that the bore was scheduled for the next day.